jfspps/howtos/Java/SynchronisationBlocksAndMethods.md

           System.out.println(colour + "Adding..." + num);

-          // this prevents two or more threads from changing the ArrayList synchronized (buffer) {
+          // this prevents two or more threads from changing the ArrayList
+          // note that this is Object is ultimately defined at the main thread level so is shared synchronized (buffer) {
             buffer.add(num);
           }

           Thread.sleep(random.nextInt(1000));

         } catch(InterruptedException e) {
           System.out.println("Producer was interrupted");
         }
       }

       System.out.println(colour + "Adding EOF and exiting...");

-      synchronized (buffer) {
+      // this prevents two or more threads from changing the ArrayList
+      // note that this is Object is ultimately defined at the main thread level so is shared synchronized (buffer) {
         buffer.add(Main.EOF);
       }